This website uses cookies. Click here for more information.

 Although original period front doors are beautiful, they can throw up a few problems over time.
 Their quality and deterioration can cause draughts leaving your home cold and expensive to heat.
 Poor quality front doors can also compromise security, making it easier for intruders to break in.

 While we all want to do the right thing when it comes to plastic usage, for many years now, we’ve been proponents of the solid timber door rather than PVC.
-We choose a durable timber called Accoya® for many of our front doors because it’s reliable, hardwearing, sustainable and retains its elegant good looks for years.
-In fact, it’s so long-lasting it’s favoured by architects selecting timber for outdoor use.
+We choose durable timbers for all of our front doors to ensure each is reliable, hardwearing, and sustainable.

 Victorian Leadlight Door